MicroStrategy/rest-api-docs/docs/common-workflows/modeling/common-object-management/manage-the-schema/unlock-the-schema.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-c3ac84b3-bce5-495d-94d5-941305fc1def?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 This workflow sample demonstrates how to unlock the schema.

-You want to unlock the schema in the MicroStrategy Tutorial project.
+You want to unlock the schema in the Strategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info